-Graduate Programs in Real Estate & Property Management
+Graduate Programs in Real Estate & Property Management in Colorado

 Real estate graduate programs could prepare students to practice real estate and property management in a variety of capacities by building a foundation of core knowledge and skills of real estate practice.
 Classes could expose students to key concepts in development, finance, sustainability, market analysis, real estate law, and more.
 In addition to general real estate concepts, students may also explore specific methods for conducting business in the private or public sector, urban development, housing and sustainability.